tvkent/tvkent.github.io/2_CV.md

 College of Biological Sciences, University of California, Davis

 ### Presentations

 __Kent TV__ and Wright SI	(2016)
+Mutation load in a selfing allotetraploid.
+Talk at EvSex16, Tempe AZ

+__Kent TV__ and Wright SI	(2016)
 How does mating system affect linked selection in Capsella?
 [Poster](docs/tagcposter.pdf) at The Allied Genetics Conference, Orlando FL